Metallogenium

 Metallogenium is a proposed genus of bacteria that has an affinity to form star-shaped manganese oxide minerals.
-The organism is supposedly observed in limnic environments.
-The species is currently not assigned to any taxonomic family.
+The organism is supposedly observed in fresh water (limnic) environments.
+The genus is currently not assigned to any taxonomic family.

+The bacterium is often likened to a modern analogue of the ~1.9 Ma fossil Eoastrion in respect to similar stellate aggregations.
+However, an evolutionary link between the two is not yet known as the earliest dated Metallogenium specimens come from the Cretaceous, so this is likely due to convergent evolution.